srikanthgr1/python-kafka-example/README.md

   Password can be found in the Details view in for your CloudKarafka instance.
 * `export CLOUDKARAFKA_TOPIC="username-topic"`
   Topic should be the same as your username followed by a dash before the topic.

+For Windows 8+ machines -- Run Command Mode as Administrator and then edit these My personal Test instance settings

+* `setx CLOUDKARAFKA_BROKERS "velomobile-01.srvs.cloudkafka.com:9094,velomobile-02.srvs.cloudkafka.com:9094,velomobile-03.srvs.cloudkafka.com:9094"`

+Hostnames can be found in the Details view in for your CloudKarafka instance.

+* `setx CLOUDKARAFKA_USERNAME "g6lq3p1b" `

+Username can be found in the Details view in for your CloudKarafka instance.

+* `setx CLOUDKARAFKA_PASSWORD "XXuD-bmbHa0RmH27ypk1wfkq6pKGRCGr" `

+Password can be found in the Details view in for your CloudKarafka instance.

+setx CLOUDKARAFKA_TOPIC "g6lq3p1b-upload"

+Topic should be the same as your username followed by a dash before the topic.

 These export commands must be run in both of the terminal windows below.